Adelaide Motorsport Festival: Gouger Street Party

-The Adelaide Motorsport Festival kicks off with the annual Gouger Street Party on the Friday night of the event.
-The free community event begins with the Peak Hour of Power – a high-powered parade of exotic, wild and rare vehicles that runs from Victoria Park through the city to Gouger Street to give the green flag to a massive weekend of motorsport.
-Featuring more than 20 of the hero-cars of the Adelaide Motorsport Festival the Peak Hour of Power literally stops traffic for this multi-million dollar spectacle.
-Partygoers mingle among the cars and stars, with a DJ, driver appearances and more creating a fun and festive atmosphere.
+The Adelaide Motorsport Festival begins with the annual Gouger Street Party on the Friday night of the event.
+The free community event begins with the Peak Hour of Power – a parade that is typically composed of exotic and rare vehicles, running from Victoria Park through the city to Gouger Street to mark the beginning of the event.
+Typically featuring more than 20 common appearances of the Adelaide Motorsport Festival, the Peak Hour of Power closes roads for the parade.
+Spectators typically look at the cars, typically featuring a DJ, professional racing driver appearances, etc.

 Victoria Park Sprint

-On the Saturday and Sunday, the Victoria Park Sprint takes place at Victoria Park.
-Multiple categories of vehicles take part in the demonstration runs, ranging from classic Formula 1 cars, V8 Supercars, touring cars, sportscars, rally cars, motorbikes, electric cars and more.
-Each category is on track for 10 minutes, with cars released at 30-second intervals in a super sprint format.
-There are also multiple demonstrations over the course of the event, such as at the 2018 event where drag races took place between three different cars, each racing against a Red Bull Air Race aeroplane.
+On Saturday and Sunday, the Victoria Park Sprint takes place at Victoria Park.
+Multiple categories of vehicles take part in the demonstration runs, ranging from classic Formula 1 cars, V8 Supercars, touring cars, sportscars, rally cars, motorbikes, electric cars, etc. Each category races on track for 10 minutes, with cars being released between 30-second intervals in a super sprint format.
+There are also multiple demonstrations over the course of the event, such as at the 2018 rendition, where drag races took place between three different cars, each racing against a Red Bull Air Race aircraft.

 Displays

-Valtteri Bottas speaking in the Grand Marquee at the 2023 Adelaide Motorsport Festival.

-The Adelaide Motorsport Festival combines high-octane action on-track with a laid back picnic races atmosphere off-track.
+The Adelaide Motorsport Festival combine on-track racing with more tranquil "picnic races" off-track.
 There are hundreds of cars on displays from various manufacturers, car clubs and more.
-Fans can get up close to the cars and roam the paddock area, getting up close to classic Formula 1 cars, touring cars and more.
-Display areas include the like of the E-Motion Zone, featuring the latest in motoring and motorsport electric technology.
+Spectators can get up close to the cars and roam the paddock area, getting up close to classic Formula 1 cars, touring cars and more.

 Grand Marquee

-The Adelaide Motorsport Festival's Grand Marquee is the place to meet the stars of the event, see and hear about the latest motoring products and technology with talks from leading industry figures, and so much more.
+The Adelaide Motorsport Festival's Grand Marquee is the area where spectators are able to meet the star drivers of the event, see and hear about the latest motoring products and technology with talks from leading industry figures, and more.
 Located in the heart of the precinct in Victoria Park, access into the Grand Marquee is included with an Adelaide Motorsport Festival ticket.